woossi0/suite/docs/usermanual/source/qgis/webappbuilder/tutorials/bakeries/index.rst

 Preparing the application in QGIS
 ---------------------------------

 First, we have to set up our data layers in QGIS.
 The tutorial data contains a QGIS project.
-Open it and you will see that it has a single layer with the location and description of bakeries.
+Open it and you will see that it has a single layer.

 If you open the attributes table for this layer, you will see that the layer has several fields with information about each bakery, and a field named :guilabel:`Text` with a HTML-formatted text which includes that information.
 We will be using this field for showing the description of each bakery.